The fatal link between tobacco and cardiovascular diseases in the WHO South-East Asia Region, May 2018

-Noncommunicable diseases are the no. 1 killers in the South-East Asia Region
+Noncommunicable diseases are the no. 1 killers in the WHO SEA Region

 Prevention & Control of Non-Communicable Diseases